-MOSCOW (AP) -- A key investor in Russia's 2014 Winter Olympics is lobbying the government to offer tax rebates for the companies operating in Sochi to help offset the rising costs of the games.
+MOSCOW (AP) -- A key investor in Russia's 2014 Olympics is lobbying the government to offer tax rebates for companies operating there to help offset the rising costs.

 Roza Khutor is owned by Interros, an investment vehicle of tycoon Vladimir Potanin, which is spending about $2.2 billion on Olympic projects in Sochi.

-Bachin's petition follows those of others investors who have complained about construction costs that they had not been informed of when they first signed up to the Olympic project.
+Bachin's petition follows those of others investors who have complained about construction costs they had not been informed of when they first signed up to the Olympic project.
 Cost estimates for the Sochi Olympics and related development of the region have reached almost $50 billion, making them the most expensive games ever.

-The Interfax news agency on Tuesday reported that investors in the Olympic project -- including Sberbank, the energy company Gazprom, the industrial conglomerate Interros and the holding company Basic Element -- had asked the government for help.
+The Interfax news agency on Tuesday reported that investors in the Olympic project -- including bank Sberbank, energy company Gazprom, industrial conglomerate Interros and holding company Basic Element -- had asked the government for help.

 Sberbank and Gazprom were not available for comment Wednesday.
-A Basic Element spokesman could not immediately confirm that the company had signed that letter.
+A Basic Element spokesman could not immediately confirm the company signed onto that letter.

-Basic Element, a holding company of billionaire Oleg Deripaska, has been public about expecting the Russian government to cover some of its losses in Sochi.
+Basic Element, a holding company of billionaire Oleg Deripaska, has been public about expecting the government to cover some of their losses.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.